weligtonferreira/my-tasks-react/README.md

 MyTasks is a simple task manager, it was developed with the intention of practicing knowledge of React and other technologies described in the Technologies section.

+Before running the project, first make sure the API is running.
+To do this, [click here](https://github.com/weligtonferreira/my-tasks-api) to view the MyTasks API repository.

 ## 💻 Technologies

 - [React](https://react.dev/)